Have your say at Discuss.nzButterfly.info the Butterfly forum for NZ Login Register

 Food Plants

-It's favourite is Perennial Nettle (Urtica dioica) & the native favourite is Nettle Tree - Onga Onga, (Urtica ferox), however it will feed on any of the Nettle species (Urtica spp).
-It weaves a silken shelter within the nettle to give it protection from predators & the weather.
+it's favourite is Perennial Nettle (Urtica dioica) and the native favourite is Nettle Tree - Onga Onga, (Urtica ferox), however it will feed on any of the Nettle species (Urtica spp).
+It weaves a silken shelter within the nettle to give it protection from predators and the weather.

 Lifecycle